-High-school graduation rates hit a new high of 84.1 percent in the U.S. in the 2015-16 academic year, according to the Department of Education, continuing a six-year trend of gains in a basic and fundamental credential for gaining employment and access to higher education and training.
+High-school graduation rates hit a new high of 84.6 percent in the U.S. in the 2016-17 academic year, according to the Department of Education, continuing a seven-year trend of gains in a basic and fundamental credential for gaining employment and access to higher education and training.
 There are important economic consequences of dropping out of high school-for the individual, of course, but also for the wider community.
-The U.S. Department of Education data shown in the figure below are the latest data for the competitor states and Kentucky, which are for the 2015-2016 school year.
-As one can see by the figure, Kentucky is well positioned among the competitor states with a nearly 89 percent adjusted cohort graduation rate (ACGR).
-At 91.3 percent, Iowa has the highest ACGR in the country while New Mexico has the lowest at 71 percent.
+The U.S. Department of Education data shown in the figure below are the latest data for the competitor states and Kentucky, which are for the 2016-2017 school year.
+As one can see by the figure, Kentucky is well positioned among the competitor states with a 89.7 percent adjusted cohort graduation rate (ACGR).
+At 91 percent, Iowa has the highest ACGR in the country while New Mexico has the lowest at 71 percent.

-Graduation Rate, 2015-2016 School Year, Kentucky, Competitor States, and the U.S.

-(four-year regulatory adjusted cohort graduation rate)
+Graduation Rate, 2016-2017 School Year, Kentucky, Competitor States, and the U.S. (four-year regulatory adjusted cohort graduation rate)